skandlab/MutSpot/Readme.md

 install_github("skandlab/MutSpot", subdir="MutSpot_Rpackage")
 ```

-Alternatively, the package may be installed by:
+Alternatively, the package may downloaded from Github and installed in R:
-1. Clone/download package using *git clone https://github.com/skandlab/MutSpot.git* into the current directory
+1. Clone/download MutSpot into the current working dirctory with the following command *git clone https://github.com/skandlab/MutSpot.git*
 2. Install MutSpot using R
 ```{r}
 library(devtools)